Adapting Self-Supervised Speech Representations for Cross-lingual Dysarthria Detection in Parkinson's Disease: Introduction

 \section{Introduction}

 Parkinson's disease (PD) is a progressive neurodegenerative disorder that frequently affects motor control, including speech production.
 A common speech impairment associated with PD is dysarthria~\cite{atalar2023hypokinetic}, a motor speech disorder characterized by abnormalities in respiration, phonation, articulation, resonance, and prosody~\cite{darley1969differential, duffy2019motor}.
-As a result, speech signals can provide useful indicators of PD, motivating the development of automatic speech analysis methods.

-Despite advances in automatic dysarthria detection, most studies have been conducted in monolingual settings.
-Given the global burden of neurological disorders associated with dysarthria~\cite{WHO2024}, developing models that generalize across languages is an important challenge.
-Consequently, cross-lingual and multilingual approaches have received increasing attention~\cite{orozco2016automatic, yeo2022cross, favaro2023multilingual, kovac2021multilingual}, often aiming to leverage language-invariant features.
+These speech changes motivate automatic speech analysis methods for PD, yet most prior dysarthria detection studies have been conducted in monolingual settings.
+Given the global burden of neurological disorders associated with dysarthria~\cite{WHO2024}, developing models that generalize across languages remains an important challenge, motivating recent cross-lingual and multilingual approaches~\cite{orozco2016automatic,yeo2022cross,favaro2023multilingual,kovac2021multilingual}.

 However, speech impairments may not manifest identically across languages.
 A speaker's native language influences phonology, syllable structure, and speech rhythm, which can shape how motor impairments appear in acoustic speech patterns~\cite{liss2013crosslinguistic, kim2017cross, kim2024introduction, yeo2025applications}.
 Even controlled motor speech tasks may exhibit language-dependent differences.
 For example, cross-language studies of oral diadochokinesis (DDK) report systematic differences in repetition rate and rhythmic patterns across languages~\cite{kim2025cross}.
 These findings suggest that language-specific structure may remain present in speech representations and can confound cross-lingual dysarthria detection.